rlucioni/courtbot/README.md

 When changes are merged to master, Docker Cloud builds new images and pushes them to Docker Hub.
 Docker Cloud also manages a service which uses the image stored in Docker Hub.
 The service is hosted by a node cluster deployed on Digital Ocean.
 Docker Cloud’s autoredeploy feature automatically redeploys the service when a new image is pushed.

-If you're interested in setting up this continuous delivery system for yourself, see Docker Cloud's docs on [automated builds](https://docs.docker.com/docker-cloud/builds/automated-build/) and [deploying services](https://docs.docker.com/docker-cloud/getting-started/).
+If you're interested in setting up this continuous deployment system for yourself, see Docker Cloud's docs on [automated builds](https://docs.docker.com/docker-cloud/builds/automated-build/) and [deploying services](https://docs.docker.com/docker-cloud/getting-started/).